typhdotcom/diaspora/README.md

 - connections to physics/philosophy seem sound

 but we're uncertain:
-- does this actually explain consciousness?
+- have we found necessary structural conditions for consciousness, or just interesting math?
+- is the connection to self-modeling sound, or are we pattern-matching?
-- is it trivial to experts?
+- is this trivial to experts, or genuinely novel?
 - are we missing obvious counterarguments?

 **we need you to tell us.**